Drama Subject Lead: Mrs Trowbridge

-Introduction to drama - It Was Terrifying - Name games, team/confidence building and a baseline assessment.
+- Introduction to drama - It Was Terrifying - Name games, team/confidence building and a baseline assessment.
 Managing distractions is a focus.
-Pupils will learn about some theatrical devices and will utilise them in performance.
+Students will learn about some theatrical devices and will utilise them in performance.

-Wolves - Pupils will be introduced to working in role, using empathy and team working skills.
-They will examine a story and work out what they think is happening using powers of deduction.
+- Wolves - Students will be introduced to working in role, using empathy and team working skills.
+They will examine a story and work out what they think is happening using powers of deduction

-Identification - Based on the poem by Roger McGough, Pupils will work on developing emotion in performance.
+- Identification - Based on the poem by Roger McGough, Students will work on developing emotion in performance.
 They will explore the use of silence and stillness to create tension and emotion.

 KS4 – GCSE Drama

 The Edexcel GCSE in Drama offers a broad and coherent course of study which enables Year 9, 10 & 11 learners to:

 - apply knowledge and understanding when making, performing and responding to drama